Daviedavie100/Investigating_dataset_project/README.md

 in the rows and 2 columns id and name I have check the shape of table to determine the nummber of rows and columns.

-## Project Question(s) for Analysis

-1. What teams improved the most over the time period?
-2. Which players had the most penalties?
-3. Which was the the most preferred leg for penalty-takers in 2016 among the players who scored more than the mean penalties in that year?

-## Why this Project?

-In this project, I'll go through the data analysis process and see how everything fits together.  using the Python libraries NumPy, pandas, and Matplotlib, which make writing data analysis code in Python a lot easier!

 ## Data Cleaning